nnm288/Decked-Out/README.md

 ### Testing
 The easiest way to test the game is to use the built in Unity game player.
 This creates a simulated version of the current build without having to actually build and run the program.
-Full testing on Web Browser will be available soon.
+Full testing on Web Browser is possible by creating a Build and Running it using Unity.
+The game will run on localhost:5XXXX